 Mosaic is a Dorset-based charity which supports children, young people and their families who are bereaved or facing bereavement.
 Mosaic offers residential camps which allows children to share their experiences.

-Survivors of Bereavement by Suicide is a self-help organisation which aims to provide a confidential environment for bereaved people to share their experiences and gain support.
-SOBS offers local support groups, a confidential helpline and email support.
+Survivors of Bereavement by Suicide is a self-help organisation which aims to provide a confidential environment for bereaved people aged over 18 to share their experiences and gain support.
+SOBS offers local support groups, a confidential helpline and also email support.

 WAY is a national charity for people aged 50 or under when their partner died.
 The peer support group is run by a volunteer network which provides practical and emotional support.

 Widowed Young Support is a service provided by Care For the Family.
 The service aims to listen and support people who have lost their partner or spouse.
 Support is available for people aged 50 and younger, or aged 50+ with dependent children.

 They provide a telephone befriending service which is run by people who have been bereaved.
 For more information about this service please call (029) 2081 0800 or email email@example.com

 Winston’s Wish was the first children’s bereavement charity in the UK.
 Winston’s Wish provides specialist support for bereaved children.